 Pupils who are placed at The Cedar School without an EHCP in place are usually children in the Early Years or those who have moved from abroad.
+These assessment placements are agreed by the Local Authority.
 We aim to make an application for an EHCP assessment after a term of getting to know that child's needs.
 The health services work with the pupil immediately on admission to the school, in order to get appropriate support in place as soon as possible.